 The route of your pack trip takes you over spectacular Wyoming mountain passes of between 11,000 and 12,000 feet and through pristine valleys with little human presence.
 The mighty rivers of America have their beginnings here as tiny springs.
 Each valley has its own distinct character with meadows of lupine in one and craggy cliffs in another.
 On longer pack trips we will camp in the same spot for two nights to allow guests to ride out for the day, hike, fish, or just relax.
 This wonderful adventure provides an opportunity to see the glorious, untamed western landscape which is unchanged since the early explorers found it.

-The ranch offer both seven day pack trips and two or three day trips for guests spending a week at the ranch.
+The ranch offers both seven day pack trips and two or three day trips for guests spending a week at the ranch.

 Washakie Wilderness Seven Day Pack Trip: